rogonion/go-json/README.md

 ### Schema

-[Module](schema) for defining the schema of an object.
+[Module](schema) for defining and working with the schema of an object.
 This includes the data type as well as the tree structure of every simple primitive, linear collection element, or associative collection entry in an object.

 Useful for the following purposes: